 Our address is: Unit 6, Coy Pond Business Park, Ingworth Road, Poole, Dorset, BH12 1JY, United Kingdom.

-If you have any questions about our terms and conditions, you can contact us, by sending post to the above address, or send an email to email@example.com or call 01202 545 635.
-Our offices are open during normal business hours 9am-5pm Monday to Thursday and 9am-4pm on Fridays.
+If You have any questions about these Terms and Conditions, You can contact Event Crowd, by sending post to the above address, or sending an email to email@example.com or call 01202 545 635.

 1.2 OUR RIGHTS